avaamini/protease_activity_analysis/tutorials/README.md

 # PAA Tutorials
 To get started using PAA, we recommend you select the tutorial that is most aligned with your application of interest.
-You will need the conda environment installed as well as support to run Jupyter notebooks, for example in your browser or in JupyterLab.
+You will need the conda environment installed.
+From the `protease_activity_analysis/tutorials` directory, launch Jupyter in your browser: `jupyter notebook`.
+Here you can access and run the tutorial notebooks.

 ## Database Tutorial
-This tutorial describes the functionality of the 'database' subpackage of the PAA repo.
-The subpackage incorporates the SubstrateDatabase class that provides a framework to load and query datasets of protease-substrate activity.
+This tutorial describes the PAA `database` functionality.
+The `SubstrateDatabase` class provides a framework to load and query datasets of protease-substrate activity.

-To demo the package, we show how to load and query a rich dataset of 150 unique peptide substrates and their cleavage susceptibility against a diverse set of recombinant proteases, generated in the Bhatia Lab.
-All input files required query said datasets are made publically available and should comprise a valuable research for the sceintific community.
+To demo the package, we show how to load and query a rich dataset of 150 unique peptide substrates and their cleavage susceptibility against a diverse set of recombinant proteases, generated in the [Bhatia Lab](https://lmrt.mit.edu).
+We publish these datasets together with this repository and paper and envision that they will provide a valuable resource for the scientific community.

-The SubstrateDatabase class enables to:
+The `SubstrateDatabase` class enables the:
-- Query protease-substrate activity assay data for proteases, substrates, or sequences of itnerest
+- Query of protease-substrate activity assay data for proteases, substrates, or sequences of itnerest
 - Identification of the substrates present in the database that are most robustly and specifically cleaved by a protease of interest
 - Identification of the proteases that robustly and/or specifically cleave a peptide substrate of interest
 - Assessment of the degree of similarity between a sequence of interest and sequences in the database